 Control – It’s one thing to have a general sense of trust in a service and the security it provides.
 It’s another thing to have more control over the system yourself.
 VMware’s “change-aware” security and “host-based” cloud bolster the hands-on approach.
 Also, what about automated control?
 A private cloud can make it easier to achieve compliance with dynamic, automated processes.

 Automation – Speaking of automation, a private cloud makes it easier to automate processes via an establishment of resource-management policies – allowing you to set different max levels of usage in different scenarios and for different applications.
 VMware calls this tactic “policy-driven automation.”

 Pro-Evolution – No one wants to have their hands tied (well… at least not in business).
 With a private cloud, you don’t have to be stuck in any specific network model.
 With VMware, for example, you are able to take advantage of open-source technologies such as Open Virtualization Format (OVS) and the Private Cloud API.
 If you already have vSphere, place it on top, like a layer cake.

 Jagger: Hi, Bar.
 Come on in.
 Welcome to my private cloud.

 Richards: Hey Bar, great bod you got there.
 Did you by any chance bring any snacks?

 Jagger: He won’t leave.

 Richards: I’ll be here if you need me.

 So as you can see, the private cloud might be worth looking into.
 And as stated above, many companies are test-running the private cloud to get a sense of how much of their network they want to fully commit to that model.
-Here again are our private cloud hosting solutions at Atlantic.Net .
+Here again are our VPS hosting solutions at Atlantic.Net .
 Please let us know if you know the whereabouts of Keith Richards.
 Apparently he wandered off Jagger’s cloud looking for salty snacks and, as of press time, is missing.

 by Kent Roberts